zachm01/Hangman/README.md

 This is terminal text interface game.
 Tkinter graphics are pending.

 # Bugs
 There are many.
-Beware.
-Feedback is appreciated.
+For instance, if the program can't find any words that have follow the letter criteria, it cannot calculate the letter probabilities and make an informed guess.
+Instead, it tries to divide by zero, resulting in a crash.
+Feedback is always appreciated.